-Back in Kolkata, the journey continues to Rajasthan and India’s Golden Triangle, with astounding visits to the fabled pink city of Jaipur, the 11th century Agra Fort, and the legendary Taj Mahal.
+If you’d like to extend your trip we have optional add-ons to Jaipur and New Delhi.
+You’ll be venturing to Rajasthan and India’s Golden Triangle, with astounding visits to the fabled “Pink City”, the 11th century Agra Fort, and the legendary Taj Mahal.

 Call our travel experts on+44 (0)20 7157 1570